Billy Graham Center

 This is a complete and

-accurate transcript of the tape of the oral history interview of Melvin David
+accurate transcript of the tape of the first part of the first oral history interview of Melvin David

 Suttie (CN 293, T1) in the Archives of the Billy Graham Center.
 No spoken words

 have been omitted, except for any non-English phrases which could not be understood

 by the transcribers.
 Foreign terms which are not commonly understood appear

 in italics.
 In very few cases words were too unclear to be distinguished.
 If